Sylvester96/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script that adds execute permission to the owner and the group owner and read permisssion to other users to the file hello
+Script that adds execution permission to the owner, the group owner and the other users to the file hello